googleapis/python-aiplatform/README.rst

 Datasets
 ^^^^^^^^
-AI Platform provides managed Tabular, Text, Image, and Video datasets.
-In the SDK, Datasets can be used downstream to train models.
+Vertex AI provides managed tabular, text, image, and video datasets.
+In the SDK, datasets can be used downstream to train models.

-To create a Tabular dataset:
+To create a tabular dataset:

 .. code-block:: Python